-- For a general history of the English Reformation, see A.G.
-Dickens, The English Reformation, second edition (Pennsylvania State, 1989).
-In addition, see Peter Brooks, Cranmer in Context, Documents from the English Reformation (Fortress, 1989). - For the theological background, see P.E.
-Hughes, Theology of the English Reformers (Eerdmans, 1965) and D.B.
-Knox, The Doctrine of Faith (1961). - In The Godly Kingdom of Tudor England (1981), edited by John E. Booty, the English Reformation is viewed in terms of the Bible, homilies, articles of religion, catechisms, and the Book of Common Prayer. - On the controversial matter of Cranmer's teachings on the Eucharist, see Peter Brooks, Thomas Cranmer's Doctrine of the Eucharist: An Essay in Historical Development (New York and London, 1965), a comprehensive survey with a closely argued point of view.
-Compare with C.W.
-Dugmore, The Mass and the English Reformers (London, 1958) and C.C.
-Richardson, Zwingli and Cranmer on the Eucharist (1949).
+GRIEF FOR HIS KING.
+To mourn the death of Henry VIII in 1547, Cranmer grew a beard, which he wore for the rest of his life. and D. B. Knox, The Doctrine of Faith (1961).

+- ♦ In The Godly Kingdom of Tudor England (1981), edited by John E. Booty, the English Reformation is viewed in terms of the Bible, homilies, articles of religion, catechisms, and the Book of Common Prayer. - ♦ On the controversial matter of Cranmer's teachings on the Eucharist, see Peter Brooks, Thomas Cranmer's Doctrine of the Eucharist: An Essay in Historical Development (New York and London, 1965), a comprehensive survey with a closely argued point of view.
+Compare with C. W. Dugmore, The Mass and the English Reformers (London, 1958) and C. C. Richardson, Zwingli and Cranmer on the Eucharist (1949).
+Cranmer's Writings - ♦ Writings and Disputations . . . relative to the Sacrament of the Lord's Supper, ed.
+John E. Cox, Parker Society, xv (Cambridge, 1844). - ◆ Miscellaneous Writings and Letters, ed.
+John E. Cox, Parker Society, xvi (Cambridge, 1846), contains letters and other documents. - ◆ The Two Liturgies, A.D.
-Cranmer's Writings

-- Writings and Disputations ... relative to the Sacrament of the Lord's Supper, ed.
-John E. Cox, Parker Society, xv (Cambridge, 1844). - Miscellaneous Writings and Letters, ed.
-John E. Cox, Parker Society, xvi (Cambridge, 1846), contains letters and other documents. - The Two Liturgies, A.D.
 1549 and A.D.
 1552: with other Documents, ed.
-Joseph Ketley, Parker Society (Cambridge, 1844). - In addition, there are selections from Cranmer's writings, such as Selected Writings, ed.
+Joseph Ketley, Parker Society (Cambridge, 1844). - ◆ In addition, there are selections from Cranmer's writings, such as Selected Writings, ed.
 Carl S. Meyer (1961); English Reformers, ed.
-T.H.L.
-Parker, Library of Christian Classics, 26 (Westminster, 1966); and The Works of Thomas Cranmer, G. Duffield, ed.
+T. H. L. Parker, Library of Christian Classics, 26 (Westminster, 1966); and The Works of Thomas Cranmer, G. Duffield, ed.
 (Cambridge, 1965).

-Copyright © 1995 by the author or Christianity Today International/Christian History magazine.

-Thomas Cranmer and the English Reformation: History in the Making - Longhairs for Jesus

-It scandalized many Christians and made Time magazine-so, like whatever happened to the Jesus Movement?

-Jon Trott is a senior editor with Cornerstone magazine and has been a member of Chicago's JPUSA since 1977.

-The last two years of the sixties saw flower power wilt with a vengeance.
-Vietnam burned on.
+JOHN BOOTY is a historiographer with the General Convention of the Episcopal Church in Center Sandwich, New Hampshire.
+Issue 48 Longhairs for Jesus It scandalized many Christians and made TIME magazine-so, like whatever happened to the Jesus Movement?
+JON TROTT he last two years of the sixties saw flower power wilt with a vengeance.
+Viet Nam burned on.
 Anton LaVey's Church of Satan was thriving.
 Martin Luther King, Jr., and Robert Kennedy were assassinated in the space of two months.
 Charles Manson's murderous crew offered up their victims to nihilism.
 Mick Jagger sang "Sympathy for the Devil" as an Altamont rock concert fan was killed by Hell's Angels.
 At the same time, along came the Jesus People-earnest, alive, "freaks" with smiles instead of frowns or vacant stares.
 The long hair was confusing to many Christians, but the message sounded first century: "Get ready!
 Repent because Jesus is coming back soon!"
 Some Christians criticized it, saying it had a "simplistic mentality," with "an excessive emphasis on experience and feeling."
 Others called the Jesus Movement counterfeit Christianity.
 In 1971, the mass media noticed, and Look, Time, Life, and Newsweek gave the movement mostly positive, though somewhat superficial, reviews.
 That was about 25 years ago.
 Looking back, who were these "Jesus People"?
 And what has happened to them today?

-Communal Beginnings

-The Jesus Movement, like the time that spawned it, was psychedelic in the variety of its participants.
+Communal beginnings The Jesus Movement, like the time that spawned it, was psychedelic in

+HITTING THE STREETS-sharing the faith in New Orleans during a Mardi Gras of the early 1970s. the variety of its participants.
 A 1974 study suggested that at its apex, the movement comprised 30,000 to 3 million people, depending on how one defined a "Jesus Person."
 But one common factor was a testimony of a personal, revolutionary encounter with living Truth: